Note: This article was originally published on Friday, May 10, 2024 at 8:03 in the evening and has been updated.

 This practice of ignoring customer feedback seems to have worsened in recent years — almost as if companies do not need customers.
 I am typically not the type of customer who complains; but I have personally experienced several examples of failures in customer service and recovery myself in recent months, which have caused me to patronize competing companies when I feel that my concerns have been ignored.

-I am absolutely certain that no meaningful improvements were implemented to this hotel property which was so disgusting, I spent the night in a rental car instead — despite my bringing my awful experience to the attention of anyone associated with it.
+I am absolutely certain that no meaningful improvements were implemented to this hotel property which was so disgusting, I spent the night in a rental car instead or to the ways that airlines should improve handling irregular operations for customers — despite my bringing my awful experience to the attention of anyone associated with these examples.

 Have you experienced failures in customer service yourself recently?
 If so, please impart your experience in the Comments section below, which may be used in a future article to follow up on this article…